 - Smart Cruise Control

 Pre-orders for the 2022 Kia Sportage opened in South Korea on July 7, 2021.
-Kia received 16,078 2022 Sportage pre-orders on the first day.
-Initially, the vehicle’s manufacturing is at the Kia AutoLand Gwangju plant (factory no.2) in South Korea.
+Kia received 16,078 pre-orders on the first day.
+Initially, the vehicle’s manufacturing takes place at the Kia AutoLand Gwangju plant (factory no.2) in South Korea.

 NQ5 is the 2023 Kia Sportage for the United States

-The new Kia Sportage was expected to reach American showrooms by the end of this year.
-However, the current generation Sportage (Kia QL) is updated for MY2022, which places the NQ5 Sportage next year as an MY2023 vehicle.
+Many were expecting the new Kia Sportage to reach American showrooms by the end of 2021.
+However, the current generation Sportage (Kia QL) has received an update for MY2022, which places the NQ5 Sportage in 2022 as an MY2023 vehicle.
 Expect the launch of the all-new Sportage in the first half of 2022 in the United States.

-The US-spec 2023 Kia Sportage will carry the same design as the global 2022 Kia Sportage.
-A spy picture of the former, courtesy of Bobaedream forum member namyang, purportedly shows the US-spec model carrying an identical design, with side markers as the only visual difference from the global car.
+The U.S.-spec 2023 Kia Sportage will carry the same design as the global car.
+A spy picture, courtesy of Bobaedream forum member namyang, purportedly shows the American-spec model in an identical design, with side markers as the only visual difference.
 The image also suggests that the fifth-gen Sportage could come to the U.S. with a new matt gray paint color option, making the exterior sportier for customers.
 The new dual-tone wheels are likely 17-inch units, but the top-end trims will likely include 18-inch alloy wheels instead.

 2022 Kia Sportage FAQs